madhavam12/Todo_App/README.md

 # Todo_App
-A productive app to stay productive all day.
-Complete your Todos on time!
+Todos is a personal productivity application.
+It uses Provider for State Management.
+It's a simple and a beautiful application to stay productive all day!